hdShang/arxiv-daily/docs/cs-CV/2025-10-01/papers/251001362v1-evostruggle-a-dataset-capturing-the-evolution-of-struggle-across-act.md

 ---
 layout: default
-title: EvoStruggle: A Dataset Capturing the Evolution of Struggle across Activities and Skill Levels
+title: "EvoStruggle: A Dataset Capturing the Evolution of Struggle across Activities and Skill Levels"
 ---

 # EvoStruggle: A Dataset Capturing the Evolution of Struggle across Activities and Skill Levels